The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Data

-The zCOSMOS-deep redshift survey has observed $\sim10^4$ galaxies in the central $\sim~1~\mathrm{deg^2}$ of the COSMOS field \citep{2007ApJS..172....1S}.
-Observations were carried out with the VIMOS \citep{2003SPIE.4841.1670L} mounted on the 8m VLT/UT3 telescope during in 2005--2010.
-Observations used the Low-Resolution (LR) blue grism with 1.0~arcsec slits, yielding a spectral resolution $R \sim 180$ and a spectral range $\approx3600\textrm{--}6700~\textrm{\AA}$.
-All masks are observed with the slits oriented in north-south.
+The zCOSMOS-deep redshift survey has observed $\sim10^4$ galaxies in the central $\sim 1~\mathrm{deg^2}$ of the COSMOS field \citep{2007ApJS..172....1S}.
+Observations were carried out with the VIMOS \citep{2003SPIE.4841.1670L} mounted on the 8m VLT/UT3 telescope from 2005 to 2010.
+Observations used the low-resolution (LR) blue grism with $1.\!\!\arcsec0$ slits, yielding a spectral resolution of $R \sim 180$ and a spectral range of $\approx3600\textrm{--}6700~\textrm{\AA}$.
+All masks are observed with the slits oriented north-south.

 The selection of the targets was performed based on a then-current version of the COSMOS photometric catalog.
-All of the objects were color-selected to preferentially lie at high redshifts, through mostly a $BzK$ method \citep{2004ApJ...617..746D} with a nominal $K_\mathrm{AB}$ magnitude cut at 23.5, supplemented by the $ugr$ selection \citep{2004ApJ...604..534S}.
+All of the objects were color-selected to preferentially lie at high redshifts, mostly through a $BzK$ method \citep{2004ApJ...617..746D} with a nominal $K_\mathrm{AB}$ magnitude cut at 23.5, supplemented by the $ugr$ selection \citep{2004ApJ...604..534S}.
 An additional blue magnitude selection $B_\mathrm{AB}<25.25$ was adopted for most objects.
 These selection criteria yield a set of star-forming galaxies that lie mostly in the redshift range $1.3<z<3.5$ \citep{2007ApJS..172...70L}.
-The survey field covers in total a $0.92\times0.91~\mathrm{deg^2}$ region centered on $\textrm{R.A.}=10^\mathrm{h}00^\mathrm{m}43^\mathrm{s}, \textrm{decl.}=+02\arcdeg 10\arcmin 23\arcsec$.
-The central $0.60\times0.62~\mathrm{deg^2}$ region is referred to as the full sampling area, where the sampling rate achieved is $\approx57\%$, while being $30\%$ in the outer region.
+In total, the survey field covers a $0.92\times0.91~\mathrm{deg^2}$ region centered on $\textrm{R.A.}=10^\mathrm{h}00^\mathrm{m}43^\mathrm{s}$, $ \textrm{decl.}=+02\arcdeg 10\arcmin 23\arcsec$.
+The central $0.60\times0.62~\mathrm{deg^2}$ region is referred to as the full sampling area, where the sampling rate achieved is $\approx57\%$, while it is $30\%$ in the outer region.